Daria Usacheva

 On the junior level, she is the 2020 World Junior silver medalist, the 2019–20 Junior Grand Prix Final bronze medalist, the 2019 Denis Ten Memorial Challenge champion, and the 2020 Russian junior national bronze medalist.

 Personal life

+Usacheva was born in Khabarovsk, Russia on 22 May 2006.
+She has a sister.

+Following her retirement from competitive figure skating, Usacheva briefly coached at the Adelina Sotnikova Figure Skating School before moving to Beijing, China in 2025 to coach at the Passion Figure Skating Club.

-Usacheva was born in Khabarovsk on 22 May 2006.
-Her figure skating idol is her training mate, 2018 Olympic champion Alina Zagitova.
+Her figure skating idol was her former training mate, 2018 Olympic champion Alina Zagitova.

 Career

 Early years

 Usacheva began learning how to skate in 2009 at the age of three in her native Khabarovsk.
 After moving to Moscow with her family, Usacheva trained for several years in the group of Oksana Bulycheva at Sambo 70.
 After parting ways with Bulycheva, she trained under Anna Tsareva for a year before finally moving into Eteri Tutberidze's group within the same training complex.